Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/README.md

 # 13th Age System Resource Document Markdown
 You did not ask for it, but here it is!
-The [13th Age](https://pelgranepress.com/13th-age/) System Resource Document now in Markdown and [Obsidian.md](https://obsidian.md) ready.
+The [13th Age](https://pelgranepress.com/13th-age/) System Resource Document now in Markdown and [Obsidian].(https://obsidian.md) ready.

-## Recommended Obsidian.md Plugins
+## Recommended Obsidian Plugins
 [Alx-Folder-Note](https://github.com/aidenlx/alx-folder-note) and it's framework, [Folder-Note-Core](https://github.com/aidenlx/folder-note-core).
 > This plugin enables your folders to not only hold files, but to become notes themselves.
 The vault has been set up to assume you will use this plugin, or others which provide this functionality.
 However, it will be fully functional even without this plugin.